spcl/dace/dace/frontend/python/python_supported_features.md

 ## 8 Compound Statements
 ### 8.1 The if statement
 Supported.
-Note that, if the type of some variable depends on the branch taken, then the variable will always have the type of the first branch.
+Note that if the type of some variable depends on the branch taken, then the variable will always have the type of the first branch.
 E.g., in the following code, variable b will be of type dace.int always, even if `a[0] == np.float32(np.pi)`, unless it is explicitly declared as such: